fvsch/kirby-twig/README.md

 3. To activate the plugin, put `c::set('twig', true);` in your `site/config/config.php`.

 You can now create `.twig` templates in your `site/templates` directory.

-See [Twig templating tips for Kirby](doc/templating.md) for examples and some advice on using Twig with Kirby.

 Options